syniol/solid-principles-ts/README.md

-# SOLID Principles in TypeScript
+# SOLID Principles Implementation in TypeScript
 In object-oriented computer programming, SOLID is a mnemonic acronym for five design principles intended to make software designs more understandable, flexible, and maintainable.
 The principles are a subset of many principles